Meet the veterans who work on our helpline

 “We are geared to help them with all these issues and direct them to the right place.
-Often, new issues and underlying problems come to light when we chat to veterans.“
+Often, new issues and underlying problems come to light when we chat with veterans.“

 Paul – Helpline Advisor

-Paul joined the Army in 1986 as a Gunner in the Royal Artillery, serving in Northern Ireland (5 tours) BAOR, Cyprus, Norway, Belize, Iraq and various other countries whilst on exercises.
+Paul joined the Army in 1986 as a Gunner in the Royal Artillery, serving in Northern Ireland (five tours) BAOR, Cyprus, Norway, Belize, Iraq and various other countries whilst on exercises.

 Since leaving the Army in 2005, he has served in the MoD Police as a security officer and worked as a Super League rugby team coach.

 Paul has also suffered from PTSD and has received treatment through NHS Wales and Combat Stress.